danger

 On this Page

-Current efforts to restore Johnson Creek focus on returning it to a more natural state.
+Current project efforts to restore Johnson Creek focus on returning it to a more natural state.
 This type of restoration provides a safe place for flood waters to spread out and soak into the ground.It also helps improve water quality and increases fish and wildlife habitat.

 Johnson Creek provides important habitat for coho and Chinook salmon, as well as steelhead and cutthroat trout.
 While these species still exist in Johnson Creek and its tributaries, their long-term survival depends on our ability to restore habitat and improve water quality.
 Johnson Creek also serves as a critical habitat corridor for a wide range of migrating and resident wildlife.